Updated March 11, 2015

 - In the map viewer, zoom to the data’s extent.

 - Keep the default Topographic basemap or click the Basemap Gallery button and choose a different basemap.

 - To the left of the Basemap Gallery button, click Add > Add Layer from File, browse to the .csv file, then click Import Layer.
 (If you’re using Firefox or Chrome, you can just drag and drop a .csv file into the map viewer.)

 In less than two minutes, I’m visualizing my data as points on a pretty map.
 I can click each point and see the associated data from the Excel spreadsheet in a pop-up.
 Easy.
 Except…

 I only want to show certain columns, and I don’t like the names of those columns.
-I’d also like to symbolize the points by self-reported industry.
+I also decide I’d like to symbolize the points by self-reported industry.

 I can address all of these issues right in the viewer.

-- In the Contents pane to the left of the map, mouse over the layer name and click the arrow next to it, then click Change Symbols.
+- In the Contents pane to the left of the map, mouse over the layer name and click the arrow next to it, then click Change Style.

-- In the Use drop-down list, choose Unique Symbols, then choose the field that stores the values you want to show.
+- Under Choose an attribute to show, choose the field that stores the values you want to show.

 In the symbol preview, I notice an industry category named Other.
 For my purposes, Other is the same as no data.
 It’s easy to change the Other symbol label.

-- In the Change Symbols panel, click the label next to the Other symbol, then type a new label (No Information is more understandable for this map).
-If I wanted, I could click Change Symbol and assign a different symbol to distinguish this category.
+- Click Options, click the label next to the Other symbol, then type a new label (No Information is more understandable for this map).
+If I wanted, I could click the symbol and assign a different symbol to distinguish this category.

 - Takeaway #1: Explore your data and decide how you want to present it before putting it on a map.
 In the map viewer, it’s easy to change the display properties, but you can’t modify the data itself.